frussian/d_gen/README.md

 cmake -B build
 cd build
 make -j4
-sudo make install #installs the so library and public headers to appropriate place
+sudo make install #installs the so library and public headers to the appropriate place
 ```
 ### Build d_gen tool
 ```